big city

 • The New York State Education Department must issue pre-approval before the PLLC can be filed with the New York State Department of State;

-• PLLCs must have articles of formation completed and on file.
+• PLLCs must have articles of organization completed and on file.
 Additionally, the PLLC must publish these articles for at least six consecutive weeks in two newspapers in the area where the PLLC will be conducting its business;

 • PLLCs must choose a business name that meets the naming requirements for PLLCs;